Real, Unbiased Herbalife Review from an Ex-MLMer

 Needless to say, I don’t think Mr. Oliver is a fan of Herbalife.
 Or any MLM for that matter.

-But to be fair, if Herbalife was really as bad as that video portrays, why are they still in business after 40 years and doing $4 billion in annual sales?
+But to be fair, if Herbalife was really as bad as that video portrays, why are they still in business after 40 years and doing over $5 billion in annual sales?

 Sure, a few customers have complained of stomach cramps or not liking the taste of certain Herbalife products.